ankraft/onem2m-jupyter-notebooks/README.md

 	docker run -p 8888:8888 --rm --name onem2m-notebooks ankraft/onem2m-notebooks

-### Running a Complete Istallation with Docker Compose
+### Running a Prepared Installation with Docker Compose
 To run the the notebooks together with a pre-configured [ACME CSE](https://github.com/ankraft/ACME-oneM2M-CSE):

 - In a terminal shell in the [same directory](tools/Docker) as the [docker-compose.yml](tools/Docker/docker-compose.yml) file resides, run the command ```docker-compose up -d```